 Users are required to be supervised by MIF staff until such time as proficiency and skill has been adequately demonstrated.

 It is the responsibility of all investigators to ensure that the equipment they use is left ready for the next investigator at the end of their session.
-In particular, rooms and equipment must be left clean, tidy and operational.
+Rooms and equipment must be left clean, tidy and operational.

 In the case of equipment malfunction after hours, users must contact one of the MIF staff immediately.
 A list of phone numbers is located on the whiteboard in each room.